itsHanibee/itsybitsySource/README.md

 - Does various small tweaks to networking and other system attributes.
 - One of very few "tweaking" modules focused towards maximizing battery endurance instead of performance.
 - User-friendly and easy to navigate.
+- Helps with Tik-Tok addiction by just removing it on every reboot.
+_(Want to disable this?
+Figure it out yourself.)_
 - Simple to install.
 Just flash & forget.

 ### Compatibility